athype/cob_ctrlaltelite/Documentation/Products/FunctionalDesign.md

 - **Risks:**
   - Complexity of integrating local speech-to-text libraries (e.g., Whisper, DeepSpeech).
   - Potential UI usability issues during development.
+  - Audio file storage could potentially become a bottleneck if not optimized for performance as the number of recordings increases.
 - **Assumptions:**
   - SQLite database will be sufficient for storing metadata and audio/text feedback securely.
   - The client is primarily focused on core functionality and user experience for the proof-of-concept.